uschpc/documentation-public/project_filesystem.md

 Your scratch directory is accessible only to you, and each user account is limited to a 10TB quota.
 If you need more space than this, please contact us at hpc@usc.edu.

-## /scratch2: coming soon

-We will be replacing the /staging filesystem with a new, high-performing parallel filesystem called /scratch2.
-Like /scratch, /scratch2 will have much more space than staging, with 1PB of usable space available to users.
-The upgrade to /scratch2 will take place after June 5, at which time the /staging filesystem will be decommissioned. /staging should no longer be used for production runs and all data currently on /staging should be migrated to /scratch.

 ## /staging: soon to be decommissioned

 Your staging directory is located at:

     /staging/<proj_name>/<user_name>

-We are preparing to replace the current /staging filesystem with another 1PB high-performing parallel file system.
+We are preparing to replace the current /staging filesystem with another 1PB high-performing parallel file system, and /staging will be decommissioned on June 5, 2020.
 In order to upgrade the system, we ask that you **migrate your data on /staging to /scratch** before June 4, 2020.

 ### How should I perform the data migration from /staging to /scratch?